-Fig. 31b.
+Fig. 32b.
 Effect of anti-reflective coatings on the reflection of light

-Applications of CONTURAN®: public transportation displays, digital signage and professional displays used for automatization or in the medical sector.
+Applications of CONTURAN®: Public displays, machine automatization and automotive displays

 Since CONTURAN® can be processed in the same way as regular flat glass, all design opportunities can be applied.
 Different shapes, edge processing and even complex contours can be achieved.
 Safety standards for automotive and building standards are fulfilled using tempered or laminated CONTURAN®.